distributed-ledger-technology/exchange-connectors/README.md

 This module provides a range of Exchange Connectors.

-This shall support the emergence of perfect markets by simplifying market access.
+This shall support the emergence of perfect markets by simplifying market access etc.

+To showcase the features at hand from a business perspective we introduce [**Volatility Farming**](https://openforce.de/) - hoping to set a trend here :)

+**Volatility Farming** exploits unnecessary (manipulation induced) volatility and supports the emergence of a reasonable (fundamentals based) price stability - especially when it is done via DAOs with huge capital pools - open to people - supporting layer 0 :)

+Contributions are welcome - please raise issues or PRs to share improvement proposals or contact us via our english-, russian- and german speaking [Telegram Group](https://t.me/joinchat/hHBzeNpKyOk5MmIy).

 ## Centralized Exchanges (CEXes)
 ### Bybit General Interaction